-Advice From A Certified Hand Therapist: Do Hand Therapists Treat More Than Hands?
+Advice From A Certified Hand Therapist: Do Hand Therapist Treat More Than Hands?

 Hands play an important role in many aspects of life, from driving a car, eating, etc. Even though your hands are little compared to the rest of your body, they work hard every day.
 Wrist and joint discomfort are highly uncomfortable because your hands are used for practically everything you do.
 It’s easy to put off even the most basic duties if you can’t pick up goods or lift things without experiencing pain in your hand or wrist.